danvega/danvega-dev/blog/2020/02/12/vue3-ref-vs-reactive.md

 ---
-slug: 'vue3-ref-vs-reactive'
+slug: "vue3-ref-vs-reactive"
-title: 'Vue 3 Composition API: Ref vs Reactive'
+title: "Vue 3 Composition API: Ref vs Reactive"
-date: '2020-02-12T16:27:46.472Z'
+date: "2020-02-12T16:27:46.472Z"
 published: false
-excerpt: 'One question I keep hearing over and over is what method should I use to declare reactive data in the Vue 3 Composition API?
-In this article, I explain what ref() and reactive() are and try to answer that question.'
+excerpt: "One question I keep hearing over and over is what method should I use to declare reactive data in the Vue 3 Composition API?
+In this article, I explain what ref() and reactive() are and try to answer that question."
-author: 'Dan Vega'
+author: "Dan Vega"
 tags:
-  - 'vue'
+  - "vue"
-cover: './vue3-ref-vs-reactive-cover.png'
+cover: "./vue3-ref-vs-reactive-cover.png"
 ---

 At the time of writing this article, we are getting closer and closer to the release of Vue 3.
 I think what I am most excited about is to see how other developers embrace it and use it.
 While I have had a chance to play with it over the last few months I know that isn't the case for everyone.